akhilmanikandan27/Quiz-game-/README.md

-# Quiz-game-
+# 🎯 Quiz Game

-A simple command-line quiz game built using Python that asks multiple-choice questions and displays the final score.
+This project is a simple quiz game developed using Python.
+It runs in the terminal, asks multiple-choice questions, and displays the final score at the end.